Patterns vs. Patients: Evaluating LLMs against Mental Health Professionals on Personality Disorder Diagnosis through

 Previous research shows that state-of-the-art LLMs can achieve performance levels that approach, or in some cases surpass, those of trained clinicians on standardized medical benchmarks~\cite{grzybowski-etal-2025-polish, workum2025}, and substantially improve clinicians’ diagnostic accuracy when used as a decision-support tool~\cite{noda2025}.
 These capabilities extend to chatbot-patient interaction, where recent investigations suggest that LLMs can surpass human physicians in expressing empathy in written clinical communication~\cite{ayers2023}.
 However, it remains unclear whether such capabilities can be effectively applied to complex psychiatric conditions, where diagnoses often lack well-established objective markers and depend heavily on nuanced, subjective accounts of patients.

 A limited body of work evaluating LLMs specifically on psychiatric and psychological benchmarks reveals a more uneven performance.
-Studies show that while models such as GPT-4 and Llama 3 achieve high accuracy (up to 85\%) in binary mental disorder detection tasks, their performance varies significantly across different datasets~\cite{hanafi2025comprehensiveevaluationlargelanguage}.
+Studies show that models such as GPT-4 and Llama 3 achieve high accuracy (up to 85\%) on binary mental disorder detection tasks, but their performance varies significantly across datasets~\cite{hanafi2025comprehensiveevaluationlargelanguage}.
 Notably, LLMs fine-tuned on domain-specific data do not outperform generalist models on existing benchmarks~\cite{fouda2025psychiatrybenchmultitaskbenchmarkllms, nguyen-etal-2025-large}.

-Despite these advances, most existing evaluations rely on binary or multiple-choice answer formats and use clinical-annotated datasets or noisy social media posts.
-Such evaluations are not directly comparable to the semi-structured, first-person narrative through which patients typically communicate their experiences to a mental health professional.
-Furthermore, existing studies have prioritized outcome metrics over explanatory evaluations of the reasoning process.
-Consequently, they do not verify whether models emulate human cognitive processes or if their justifications correspond to human diagnostic decisions.
-This discrepancy highlights a critical research gap: it remains unknown if LLMs can maintain diagnostic accuracy on raw first-person testimonies, provide diagnosis-relevant justifications, and whether their performance and reasoning compare with those of mental health professionals.

-We explore this gap in a specific context of two conditions, namely Borderline Personality Disorder (BPD) and Narcissistic Personality Disorder (NPD).
+Existing evaluations typically rely on simplified formats and noisy or synthetic datasets, which are not comparable to the complex, first-person nature of psychiatric patients' testimonies.
+Furthermore, by prioritizing outcome metrics over explanatory reasoning, current studies fail to verify whether models emulate human cognitive processes or merely guess accurately.
+To address this gap, our study introduces a methodological shift from breadth to depth.
+Specifically, instead of evaluating large volumes of surface-level material, we deliberately focus on a smaller number of raw, in-depth clinical cases.
+We apply this depth over breadth approach to Borderline Personality Disorder (BPD) and Narcissistic Personality Disorder (NPD).